 17. Trust your Instincts

 Always trust your gut, if you feel that something or someone is not right then it is true.
 Do not be afraid to seem rude and leave the person or situation.
-It is okay to say no for invitation to a party, to turn help with your bags or say no to a shot of vodka if you will feel safe.
+It is okay to say no for the invitation to a party, to turn help with your bags or say no to a shot of vodka if you will feel safe.
 Do not be polite if somebody bothers you and use your voice.
-Also, Never save money on safety If it is dark and your instinct say that it is dangerous to walk alone then call a taxi.
-The safety is always a priority.
+Also, Never save money on safety If it is dark and your instinct says that it is dangerous to walk alone then call a taxi.
+Safety is always a priority.